 Binary recursive partitioning procedure capable of processing continuous and nominal attributes both as targets and predictors.

 Data is used in raw form.
 Trees grow to maximal size without a stopping rule, then pruned back to the root with cost-complexity pruning.
 This is based on the split that contributes the least to the overall performance of the tree from training data.

 The result is a sequence of nested pruned trees, all of which are candidate optimal trees.
-The “right sized” tree is selected based on the predictive performance of every tree.
-A possible conclusion is that none of the trees are the “best”.
+Selected based on the predictive performance of every tree.
+A possible conclusion is that none of the trees are the best.

 Finds a group of k objects in the training set closest to the test object with the predominance of a particular class in this neighborhood.

 There are three elements: set of stored records; metric to compute distance between objects; and number of nearest neighbors (k).